szabgab/slides/python/async.md

 {i: gather}

 * This is almost the same example but we wait in parallel.
+* The order of the output is now different.
-* This now finishes 1 sec faster.
+* It also finishes 1 sec faster.
 It finishes when the longest wait ends.

 ![](examples/async/print_async.py)